-While there is no specific minimum income, all households must qualify for a mortgage loan to purchase an affordable unit or have sufficient assets to be able to purchase the unit without a loan from a lender.
+While there is no specific minimum income, all households must qualify for a mortgage loan to purchase an affordable unit.
 The minimum income limits to qualify for a mortgage will be determined by a lender/bank.
 All applicants must receive mortgage pre-approval and submit it with their application to be considered eligible for this lottery.
-The mortgage requirements are listed on page 8 of this information packet.
+The mortgage requirements are listed on page 9 of this information packet.